top of page

 Behavior One that Builds Psychological Safety: Active Listening

 Most of us think we're better listeners than we are.
-We’re often mentally preparing our response, checking our phone, or waiting for our turn to talk.
+We often mentally prepare our response, check our phones, or wait for our turn to talk.
 The person speaking can feel the difference, even if they can't articulate it.

 Active listening is foundational to psychological safety because it signals that someone's voice matters.
 When people feel heard, they're more likely to share concerns, offer ideas, and flag problems early.
 When they feel ignored or dismissed, they learn to stay quiet.
 Over time, that silence becomes the norm, and critical information stops flowing.